partiql/partiql-beamline/partiql-beamline-book/src/getting-started/installation.md

 ### System Resources

-PartiQL Beamline is designed to be memory-efficient, but consider your system resources:
+Beamline is designed to be memory-efficient, but consider your system resources:

 - **RAM**: 4GB minimum, 8GB+ recommended for large datasets
 - **Storage**: Ensure adequate disk space for generated data